 - Your potential to contribute to public health through firsthand understanding of the barriers faced by women, people of color, ethnic minorities, refugees, veterans and other members of groups underrepresented and underserved by traditional policies and institutions

 - Your demonstrated achievement in overcoming barriers, which may include economic, social or educational disadvantage

 Identify people who will write letters of recommendation for you.
 Three letters of recommendation are required to apply.
 Consider asking current or former employers or supervisors or former teachers.
 Make sure you choose people who can speak to your potential for a career in public health practice.
 You'll need their email addresses for the Graduate School application.

 Take the GRE.
 GRE scores must be sent directly from the Educational Testing Service using institution code 4854 for the University of Washington.
 Scores cannot be more than five years old at the time of the application deadline.

-Step Two: Apply Online
+Step Three: Apply Online

 Start your online application to the UW Graduate School.